-K. NOTE TAKING & JUROR INVOLVEMENT
+M. NOTE TAKING AND JUROR INVOLVEMENT

 Jurors will be permitted to take notes during trial.
 The Court specifically instructs the jury in advance on this issue.
-Jurors who choose to take notes will be instructed that such notes are not themselves evidence, but are merely aids to the juror's memory of the evidence presented at trial.
-Jurors will also be permitted to question witnesses by submitting questions to be asked by the Court.
-Before a witness is excused, the Court will ask whether any jurors have any questions.
-If so, the questions will be submitted to the Court on paper and the Court, after conferring with counsel at sidebar, will ask those questions it deems appropriate.
+Jurors who choose to take notes will be instructed that such notes are not themselves evidence but are merely aids to the juror's memory of the evidence presented at trial.
+The Court will consider, on a case-by-case basis, whether jurors will be permitted to question witnesses, either directly or through submission of questions to be asked by the Court.

-L. MULTI-DEFENDANT OR MEGA TRIALS
+N. MULTI-DEFENDANT OR MEGA TRIALS

 The Court does not have a general procedure for handling multi-defendant criminal "mega trials."
-Instead, the Court encourages attorneys to work out procedure for peremptory challenges among themselves.
+For multi-defendant criminal trials, the Court encourages attorneys to work out procedure for peremptory challenges among themselves.
 In such trials, if counsel cannot agree among themselves, the Court will allocate peremptory challenges depending on the circumstances of the case.

-M. CONTINUANCES
+O. CONTINUANCES

 Continuances of trial dates or continuances during trial will not be granted because of unavailability of witnesses.
-Please notify the Court if its intervention is necessary to secure witness attendance.
+Please notify the Court if court intervention is necessary to secure witness attendance.
 Otherwise, witnesses will be expected to be available when called.

-N. TRIAL BRIEFS ENCOURAGED
+P. TRIAL BRIEFS ENCOURAGED

 The Court encourages, but does not require, the submission of a criminal trial brief.
-If a trial brief is submitted, it should, among other things, inform the court about the party's proposed resolution of anticipated evidence problems.
+If a trial brief is submitted, it should, among other things, inform the Court about the party's proposed resolution of anticipated evidence problems.